Uniform Sampling through the Lov\'asz Local Lemma: Applications of Algorithm

 As the procedure can be reversed knowing one edge and one vertex, the number of unicyclic graphs associated with each tree can be at most~$mn$. \end{proof}

 Theorem~\ref{thm:spanning-tree:bound} combined with~\Cref{thm:exp-time} yields an $mn$ upper bound on the expected number of ``popped cycles'' during a run of~\Cref{alg:spanning-tree}.

-On the other hand, the bound of~\Cref{thm:spanning-tree:bound} is tight up to constant factors.
-For example, take a cycle of length $n$.
-Then there are $n$ spanning trees with a particular root $v$, and there are $\Omega(n^3)$ unicyclic graphs (here a cycle has to be of length $2$).
-Thus the ratio is $\Omega(n^2)=\Omega(mn)$ since $m=n$.
+On the other hand, take a cycle of length $n$.
+There are $n$ spanning trees with a particular root $v$, and there are $\Omega(n^3)$ unicyclic graphs (here a cycle has to be of length $2$).
+Thus the ratio is $\Omega(n^2)=\Omega(mn)$ since $m=n$, matching the bound of~\Cref{thm:spanning-tree:bound}.
+Moreover, it is known that the cycle-popping algorithm may take $\Omega(n^3)$ time, for example on a dumbbell graph \cite{PW98}.